awslabs/resource-lister/README.md

 Resource-Lister creates boto3 sessions (master and child accounts) and invokes list APIs for the service you selected to list resources.
 These API calls will be applied to your account API Quotas.
 If you configured Resource-lister for multiple accoutns.You can use existing master and child account roles or create new roles.
 If you decided to create new roles, You need to run cloudformation template in child account , cloudformation template will create IAM role in child account with read only permissions,this role will be assumed by master account.
+Utility currrenlty supports only 70 functions.
+If you are interested in addtional functions /features, Please raise issue.

 # Know issues
 Improvements in error handling messages